-Besides everything we’ve discussed, it’s important for a smart hub to have an easy-to-navigate mobile application with clean, simple design so that users don’t get lost and easily find anything they came looking for.
+Besides everything we’ve discussed, it’s essential for a smart hub to have an easy-to-navigate mobile application with a clean, simple design so that users don’t get lost and confused.

 So we need to review the mobile apps of SmartThings and Wink to be sure that they offer functional and reliable applications.
 Otherwise, controlling all our smart devices through these apps would be tiring and annoying.

-It’s quite true when people say that the mobile application plays a huge role in terms of success.
+It’s accurate when people say that the mobile application plays a huge role as to how successful a device is.
 There have been numerous cases when poorly-structured mobile applications killed a highly-potential smart gadget.

-Luckily, the mobile app of SmartThings is wonderful.
+Luckily, the mobile app of SmartThings is terrific.
 It never bugs, glitches or freezes.
 It allows the owner to configure a lot of things and offers fast access features.
-To begin with, SmartThings has several modes to choose from and you automate the shifts so that everything runs smoothly.
+To begin with, SmartThings has several modes to choose from, and you automate the shifts so that everything runs smoothly.

 For example, if you’re in the ‘Home Mode’ and unexpectedly leave your house (SmartThings will instantly take notice since it tracks your phone’s location) and will activate the ‘Away Mode’ that’ll turn on the motion detection system of your security cameras.

-For instance, ‘Guest Mode’ can be a wonderful addition.
+For instance, ‘Guest Mode’ can be an excellent addition.
 Whenever there are guests, lights will not turn on or off on its own.

-For instance, you can create a scene like this: Whenever you’re in the ‘Armed Away’ mode, the security camera will start recording and if it detects motion, it’ll call 911 and sound the siren to alarm trespassers that they’ve been spotted.
+For instance, you can create a scene like this: Whenever you’re in the ‘Armed Away’ mode, the security camera will start recording, and if it detects motion, it’ll call 911 and sound the siren to alarm trespassers that they’re spotted.

-Wink also has a wonderful mobile application that works flawlessly.
-It’s clean, modern, easy to use and intuitive.
+Wink also has a beautiful mobile application that works flawlessly.
+It’s clean, modern, comfortable to use and intuitive.
 What I like about the app is that I’ve never had cases of it lagging, crashing or freezing.
-It definitely is on the same level as SmartThings.
+It is on the same level as SmartThings.

 If you’re interested how the app looks on the inside, I’ll drop a few pics for you to know what to expect from it.

-This mobile application allows you to create lots of things but many consider it inferior to SmartThings.
-From what Wink owners have said to me is that it can’t function on the same level and offers less flexibility with fewer options of configuration.
+This mobile application allows you to create lots of things, but many consider it inferior to SmartThings.
+From what Wink owners have said to me is that it can’t function on the same level and offers less flexibility with fewer options for configuration.

-What we noticed here is that Wink’s app is less buggy.
-We noticed SmartThings being a bit late to display live feeds from a security camera and couldn’t deliver IFTTT commands properly.
+Wink’s app is gorgeous.
+SmartThings being a bit late to display live feeds from a security camera and couldn’t properly deliver IFTTT commands.

-In order to test the full capabilities of Wink, we paired it with an Ecobee4 and as expected, we received accurate temperature and humidity reports.
+To test the full capabilities of Wink, we paired it with an Ecobee4, and as expected, we received accurate temperature and humidity reports.

 5. Advantages and Disadvantages